Culture Shock is to an expat what Athlete’s Foot is to the swimmer. It comes with the territory.

 The above events are entirely based on a true story.
-Noisette was 21 years old when first being inducted into the secrets of Kehrwoche and proper shower-scrubbing, and over 25 years later he still struggles to take out the trash or change the toilet paper.
+Noisette was 21 years old when first being inducted to the secrets of Kehrwoche and proper shower-scrubbing, and over 25 years later he still struggles to take out the trash or change the toilet paper.
 He remains a proud Fischkopf, though it must be said that he came to appreciate the balmy weather of Southern Germany as well as the more than cozy Besenwirtschaften, family establishments where you can rub shoulders with total strangers while drinking freshly-made wine, and has never had the urge to return to his Northern place of birth.
 The Landlord subsequently considered a new career with the Stasi in East Germany to utilize his fine-honed neighbor-spying and terrorizing techniques, but sadly the fall of the Berlin wall put a quick end to his ambitions.
 The apartment was never rented out again because no one could figure out how to turn on the shower.

 Speaking of Culture Shock, you might also like: You expect ME to do THAT?